CodeandCoffeeCommunity/.github/profile/README.md

 There's many ways you can support, please do what makes you comfortable.
 That being said, we want you to grow individually and gain the skills you need to work in a professional tech-related role.
 We want you to show off these titles.
 For more context, see an organizer.

 ### Ongoing tasks (Volunteer)
-We're open to volunteers at any level of comittment, from one issue/event to many!
+We're open to volunteers!
 Here's a list of duties we always need help with.
+To figure out what's priority, ask an organizer.

 **Open Source Issues**
-Open Source issues
+Open Source issues are on the project board at https://github.com/orgs/nyccodecoffee/projects/2/views/3
-- Product Manager -
 - Issue classification(PM) - tagging the issues with the correct tags.
-- Open Source Contributor - Resolve issue ticket.
+- Open Source Contributor - Resolve issue tickets with code.
-- Operations analysis - Submit detailed docs of how our systems and processes around community driven development can be improved.
+- Operations - Establish process around open source and NYC&C.

 **In-person Events**
 - Mentor - Help new devs with vague coding topics.
 Example: be their [rubber duck ]([url](https://en.wikipedia.org/wiki/Rubber_duck_debugging)) for FreeCodeCamp.com
-- Intro Circle Analyst - Run the intro circle and read off a pre-determined script and analyze for feedback
+- Intro Circle Speaker - Run the intro circle and read off a pre-determined script and analyze for feedback
 - Lost Puppy finder - Find people looking lost the room and begin a conversation to ease feelings of belongingness.
-Bonus points* for being able to connect people together.
+Bonus points: For being able to connect people with relevant interests together.
 - Developer Advocate - See below.
 We want everyone to do this.
 - Content - We need lots of it.
 Images, tweets, photos, videos, written(add it to our stories!), etc.
+- Quality Assurance - Ensure things work as expected and bugs are filed in issues.
 - Feedback - Issues with the venue.
 Incidents of people being inflammatory or harassing.
 Ensure these are bubbled up to organizers.

 ### Developer Advocacy Program
 - We're always looking for Developer Advocates.
-You report directly to the lead organizer to help achieve determined metrics around community growth, product strategy, and partnership/sponsorships through your own autonomy.
+You informally report to the lead organizer to help achieve determined metrics around community growth, product vision/strategy, and partnership/sponsorships via your own autonomy.
+Ideally for folks with marketing experience and/or professional software engineers that like C&C!

 ### Organizing
 - Higher committment role.
 The core group of folks that run these events.
 These are people that strive to build trust with attendees and understands the impact of being a public figure within the community.